 - Record keeping and bookkeeping

-The best arts and entertainment accountants are creative-minded as well as personable and articulate, and can communicate well with their artistic clients.
-They also must be cool-headed under stress and deadline pressure, and able to deal gracefully and confidently with all kinds of personalities and egos.
-Exceptional organization skills, attention to detail, and ability to focus are vital.
+The best arts and entertainment accountants are creative-minded as well as personable and articulate, and communicate well with their artistic clients.
+They are also cool-headed under stress, and able to work gracefully and confidently with all sorts of personalities (and egos).
+Exceptional organizational skills, attention to detail, and the ability to manage time are vital.